Forest & Biodiversity

 We undertake work on various institutional issues relating to participatory forest management, and have major interests in the study of forest-based livelihoods and benefit-sharing at the community level.

-Senior Director, Land Resources
+Senior Director, Water Waste and Natural Resources

-Area Convener, Centre for Sustainable Land Management
+Associate Director, Centre for Sustainable Land Management

 Area Convenor, Centre for Biodiversity & Ecosystem Services